-Criteria 25 20-24 15-19 0-14

-Excellent Very Good Acceptable Unacceptable
+Criteria 25 20-24 15-19 0-14 Excellent Very Good Acceptable Unacceptable

-Class - Initiates questions - Initiates questions - Not visibly - Not visibly

-Participation that are pertinent to - Displays a positive committed to the committed to

-topic attitude most of the workshop but does workshop

-- Displays a positive time answer questions

-attitude - Appears attentive, when asked and may

-- Appears attentive, on task ask a question on

-on task - Contributes to occasion

-- Contributes to group

-group discussion/activities

-discussions/activities when drawn in by

-- Listens while others others

-speak, - Listens while

-acknowledging others speak

-interest in topic

-Attendance - Attends entire - Attend entire - Attends entire - Failure to attend

-workshop and is workshop and is workshop but rarely entire workshop or

-present in online present in most participates in online online environment

-environment online environment environment will result in a

-failing grade.

-Application - Able to connect and - Able to make some - Has difficulty - Does not attempt

-apply past learning to connections making connections to make

-present experiences - Gives good between past and present experiences between past and present experiences connections between past and examples in - Gives good but is willing to listen present experiences workshop as well as examples. to others and learn - Is not actively online discussions from them engaged in learning from others.
-Completion - Completes all - Complete all - Completes 1 of the - Does not complete and components of both assignments but not 2 assignments either assignments Submission of assignments: submitted on time Assignment(s) Electronic Collaboration and Lesson Plan Submission on time
+Class Participation - Initiates questions that are pertinent to topic - Displays a positive attitude - Appears attentive, on task - Contributes to group discussions/activities - Listens while others speak, acknowledging interest in topic - Initiates questions - Displays a positive attitude most of the time - Appears attentive, on task - Contributes to group discussion/activities when drawn in by others - Listens while others speak - Not visibly committed to the workshop but does answer questions when asked and may ask a question on occasion - Not visibly committed to workshop Attendance - Attends entire workshop and is present in online environment - Attend entire workshop and is present in most online environment - Attends entire workshop but rarely participates in online environment - Failure to attend entire workshop or online environment will result in a failing grade.
+Application - Able to connect and apply past learning to present experiences - Gives good examples in workshop as well as online discussions - Able to make some connections between past and present experiences - Gives good examples. - Has difficulty making connections between past and present experiences but is willing to listen to others and learn from them - Does not attempt to make connections between past and present experiences - Is not actively engaged in learning from others.
+Completion and Submission of Assignment(s) - Completes all components of both assignments: Electronic Collaboration and Lesson Plan Submission on time - Complete all assignments but not submitted on time - Completes 1 of the 2 assignments - Does not complete either assignments